Ear Infection (Otitis Media)

 Who is most likely to get an ear infection (otitis media)?

 Middle ear infection is the most common childhood illness (other than a cold).
-Ear infections occur most often in children who are between age three months and three years, and are common until age eight.
+Ear infections occur most often in children who are between age 3 months and 3 years, and are common until age 8.
 Some 25% of all children will have repeated ear infections.

 Adults can get ear infections too, but they don’t happen nearly as often as they do in children.

 - Age: Infants and young children (between 6 months of age and 2 years) are at greater risk for ear infections.

 - Family history: The tendency to get ear infections can run in the family.